SoWieMarkus/trackmania-cotd-app/README.md

 # Trackmania COTD App

+> [!NOTE]
-**DISCLAIMER!
+> **DISCLAIMER!
 This project is not related to Nadeo!
 Its a fan made project to generate and display a leaderboard for the Trackmania Cup of the Day.**

+> [!NOTE]
+> Thank you to everyone who has supported and contributed to this project over the past few years.
+I have decided to discontinue maintenance of this Trackmania COTD leaderboard project, as I no longer have the time to dedicate to its upkeep.
+Additionally, there is now a more comprehensive and centralized leaderboard available at [trackmania.io](trackmania.io/#/cotd), which I encourage you to use going forward.

+Thank you again for your support and understanding!

 This project is based on the work of <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVwwjM2OoIEWwoiKy1CqMY9oKJ2EXqWvch_gPIrOzL8WtsSoYZ-KjsiZpR3Ygt3U08VW9fxFpRyv6R/pubhtml#">pointerzio</a>!
 Unfortunately he stopped working on this project.